 An alternative explanation for the results of the within-diplomat analysis is that, rather than transmitting actionable information, AmChams socialize diplomats into believing that commercial issues are inherently important.
-If this is true, diplomats who held a post in a state with an active AmCham should carry this belief with them to future posts.33 To evaluate this possibility, I replicate the within-diplomat analysis with the inclusion of a variable (EVER AMCHAM) that is equal to 1 if any of the diplomat's prior posts have been in a state with an active AmCham.
-The results, presented in Table B.5, provide some reassurance; prior exposure to an AmCham is far less predictive of commercial focus than present exposure, suggesting that the mechanism indeed involves direct and ongoing contact between AmChams and their local Embassies.
+If this is true, diplomats who held a post in a state with an active AmCham should carry this belief with them to future posts.34 To evaluate this possibility, I replicate the within-diplomat analysis with the inclusion of a variable (EVER AMCHAM) that is equal to 1 if any of the diplomat's prior posts have been in a state with an active AmCham.
+The results, presented in Table B.2, provide some reassurance; prior exposure to an AmCham is far less predictive of commercial focus than present exposure, suggesting that the mechanism indeed involves direct and ongoing contact between AmChams and their local Embassies.

-Finally, another alternative explanation for AmChams' effect on commercial diplomacy is that new AmChams lead-through advocacy efforts, mobilizing member firms, matchmaking, etc-to increased bilateral trade and investment flows between the U.S. and the host state.
+Finally, another alternative explanation for AmChams' effect on commercial diplomacy is that new AmChams lead-through advocacy efforts, mobilizing member firms, matchmaking, etc-to increased bilateral trade flows between the U.S. and the host state.
 If this were to be the case, diplomats may simply be responding to heightened levels of economic exchange rather than turning towards commercial issues due to a change in their informational environment.
-To account for this possibility, I again use PanelMatch to estimate whether new AmChams increase host states' bilateral trade with or investment from the United States.
-The results, presented in Figure B.2, show that while AmChams may have a very short-run impact on bilateral trade, the effect does not persist for more than one year; there is no detectable effect on U.S. FDI.
-It is therefore unlikely that increased bilateral commerce can explain the less immediate, but much more persistent, effects of AmChams on commercial diplomacy as presented in Figure 4.
-Further, in Appendix Figure B.1, I disaggregate the PanelMatch results and demonstrate that effect sizes are similar for states with both high and low levels of U.S. FDI; this should inspire confidence that AmChams are not merely a proxy for U.S. business activity abroad.
+To account for this possibility, I again use PanelMatch to estimate whether new AmChams increase host states' bilateral trade with the United States.35 The results, presented in Figure B.1, show that while AmChams may have a very short-run impact on bilateral trade, the effect does not persist for more than one year.
+It is therefore unlikely that the trade channel can explain the less immediate, but much more persistent, effects of AmChams on commercial diplomacy as presented in Figure 4.

-33Clark and Zucker (2022) show that this is the case in the setting of IMF bureaucrats and climate issues.
-34Covariates include distance to U.S., dummy for prior colonial relationship with U.S., host log GDP, host GDP growth, presence of BIT with U.S., MID with U.S., and regime type.
+34Clark and Zucker (2022) show that this is the case in the setting of IMF bureaucrats and climate issues.
+35Covariates include distance to U.S., dummy for prior colonial relationship with U.S., host log GDP, host GDP growth, presence of BIT with U.S., MID with U.S., and regime type.

-7 Conclusion
+8 Conclusion